jwnwilson/hexrepo/README.md

         - Get user data with permissions via api call with username from header or session.
         - Improve DB calls to make more performant
         - Create materialised view or cache in dynamodb for cheap serverless option?
+    - Disable example project
     - Move monitor / infra optimisation into common
-        - Enable disable project via admin
-    - Setup sonarqube
-    - Disable example project
     - Add ECS option to avoid cold startup and avoid aws lockin
         - blue green deployments
         - prod image that is fast to deploy on all envs